TedHusted/awake/awake.md/awake.md

 Marquez nods.
 Callahan continues.

 “We closed our investigation as a possible equipment failure.
-But it feels like that there may be more to the incident.
-I just wanted to ask if you felt the same way.”
+But it feels like that there may be more to the incident”, Callahan hesitated.
+“I just wanted to ask if you felt the same way.”

 Marquez tilts her head.
 She thought for a moment before responding.